 This makes me think to a Yoko Tsuno comic, «Le trio de l'étrange»: Yoko, facing a malicious computer trying to analyse her brain, enters into Zen Buddhist meditation.
 Thus the analyser observes no nerve activity, and therefore cannot get any information about her.
 This however does not prevent Yoko of having intents, and even a plan which will allow her to destroy this intrusive machine.
 This may not work so well in real life, but still makes us understand that neurology cannot gain access to everything.

-Even without bad intentions, this vision of a world where everything boils down to mortal and perishable matter, this vision is quite simply dark and despairing.
+(Permalink) Even without bad intents, this vision of a world where everything boils down to mortal and perishable matter, this vision is quite simply dark and despairing.
 I protected my children of it, as of a sect.

 And anyway, none of these methods can explain what really is consciousness, which in no way can be described in terms of physical phenomena.
 A fortiori, none can explain that this consciousness can work WITHOUT nerve activities.
 This is irreducible to any physical explanation, and asks for a completely different explanation, as seen in chapter III-8: consciousness is a logical self-generation process, linking the elements of the experience of consciousness (images, sensations, feelings, intentions, etc.) according to its own laws and its own determinism.
 This is what we are to see in the next chapter.